 Infection still seemed like a distant prospect in England in the spring of 1348.
 Most approached the disease as a problem that could be tackled at the individual level, perhaps through extra prayer or pilgrimage.
 People in the village of Walsham in Suffolk exchanged stories of how the plague was slowly working its way up through France from the Mediterranean.
 It was getting closer and closer, they said, and soon it would cause total havoc in rural England.
 But these still seemed like the tall stories of sailors.
 Many mocked the illness, while others simply took precautionary day trips to the shrine of Saint Edmund in Bury.

 When the plague eventually did hit England, the response was panicked.
 Bishops sent out directives ordering Christians to confess their sins, sing the Psalms, say prayers, and make communal religious processions.
 This way, they could “prepare themselves… to come into the presence of the Lord.”
 Groups flagellated themselves in town squares, hoping that God might be moved to spare their community.
 Eventually citizens, like those in Walsham, took to barricading their city walls.
 But this was futile.
-Unknown to them, the flea-infested rats continued scurrying under and in with the disease.
+Unknown to them, the flea-infested rats continued scurrying in with the disease.

 Desperate quack remedies began to trend.
 “Expert” treatises advised that skipping baths, eating light meals, and abstaining from sex could keep everyone plague-free.
 Believing that the disease was transmitted through bad smells (a mistake repeated for centuries to come), the writer John of Burgundy told people to “inhale aromatics every morning” before going outside, and to burn juniper branches at bedtime.
 Safety would come through sniffing “ambergris, musk, and rosemary” for the rich, or “cloves, nutmeg, and mace” for the poor.